 2. Emotional Stability

 A great health and human services professional is very emotionally stable.
 Health care can be a stressful career and professionals can encounter trauma, suffering, and death.
-A great health care worker is one who is able to work without allowing the stress to cause great personal harm.
+A great healthcare worker is one who is able to work without allowing stress to cause great personal harm.

 Great health and human services professionals have empathy for the pain and suffering of patients.
 They are able to feel compassion and provide comfort.

-A great health and human services professional is flexible with regards to working hours and responsibilities.
+A great health and human services professional is flexible with regard to working hours and responsibilities.
 They are often required to work long periods of overtime, holidays, late or overnight shifts, and weekends.